lxqmoma/uxj/docs/index.md

-# Current ways to make money in mainland China
+# Current ways to make money in China

-This article will explain how to make money in mainland China in the current environment.
+This article will explain how to make money in China in the current environment.

+It is recommended to **translate this page into Chinese** before reading.

 ## Necessary & Important